telerik/blazor-docs/components/grid/events.md

 ### OnRowRender

-This event fires upon the rendering of the Grid.
+This event fires upon the rendering of the Grid rows.
 It receives an argument of type `GridRowRenderEventArgs` which exposes the following fields:

 * `Item` - an object you can cast to your model class to obtain the current data item.
 * `Class` - the CSS class that will be applied to the cells.
-The CSS rules that are set for that class will be visibly rendered on the Grid cells.
+The CSS rules that are set for that class will be visibly rendered on the Grid row.

 >caption Use the OnRowRender event to apply custom format to Grid rows based on certain condition